This page contains affiliate links which means I will receive a commission for purchases made through these links.

 A select few of the programs are available to purchase for a one-time fee, rather than a monthly subscription.
 Adobe Photoshop Elements costs $99, and is a great beginner’s step to Photoshop.
 There are no recurring costs or monthly fees when you purchase this program.
 Once you download it, it’s yours!

 Are you a student or a teacher?
 Great news!
 You get a massive discount on the Creative Cloud.
 Currently, it is $49.99/month for all the apps.
-But, if you're a student or a teacher, you will pay just $19.99/month.
+But, if you’re a student or a teacher, you get special pricing.
 This is an AMAZING deal, and if you qualify for this, definitely take advantage!

 Short Term Alternatives